johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab1.md

 ###Notes:
 * If you make your github repository for labs private, you'll need to add "johnsonch" as a contributor to the repository so I can access it.
+* After you have received a grade you may delete this from Heroku/Github if you want